Lesson 34 of 2244

 When to form an LLC, when not to, and how to do it when the time comes.
-Plus the legal facts of being under 18.
+Plus the legal facts of being not able to sign directly.
 Delaware adds filing costs, requires a registered agent, and you'll still have to register in your home state as a foreign entity if you operate there.

 Quick legal reality: this lesson is not legal advice.
 I'm not a lawyer.
 Your state's rules matter more than anything written here.
 For real decisions — especially if your business involves contracts, partners, or investors — talk to a real small-business attorney.
 Many offer a free 30-minute intro call.
 That said, there are basics every founder should understand.

-In most US states, you cannot sign a legally binding contract as a minor.
+In most US states, you cannot sign a legally binding contract as a founder without full signing authority.
 This means: even if your business exists, certain agreements (service contracts, bank accounts, app store accounts, payment processor accounts) will need an adult co-signer.
 This is not a bug — it's a consumer protection rule.
 Don't try to hide your age or fake a birthdate; that creates real problems.

 Compare the options